lan13005/DSelector/amptools/analysis/README.md

 -------------------------------

+### This section is not needed if you already have your flat trees ready to go.
+This section takes in flat trees from DSelector and makes them amptools ready.
 1. root -l -b -q runDSelectorThrown_7_17_14.C
 2. mv thrownNotAmptoolsReady_pi0eta_* amptools/newAnalysis
 3. CHANGE NAME OF degAngle in DSelector_ver20.C to data_